NA-MIC/ProjectWeek/PW33_2020_GranCanaria/Projects/CustomizedGUIDiabeticFoot/README.md

 1. Refactoring some modules in the Medical infrared imaging extension.
 1. Customized interface based on Slicelet.
 1. Integration of the cameras in Plus toolkit or 3d Slicer module.
+1. Face some challenges:
+   1. Performance relation with 3D Slicer and Plus toolkit in real time
+   1. Running and stoping Plus server from 3D Slicer
+   1. The image definition is not adjustable
+   1. The error when the Slicelet-based aplication is closed
+   1. Saving the images (orientation) in several format files (PNG, TIFF, DICOM)
+   1. Combined images in different layers and using sliders to change layer transparency

 ## Approach and Plan